inkysea/vmware-vrealize-automation/README.md

 To compile you must have maven installed.

-To compile and run jenkins localy for tesing
+To compile and run jenkins locally for testing

     * mvn hpi:run

 To compile only the plugin

     * mvn hpi:hpi

 Once you have the .hpi file, use the plugin management console (http://example.com:8080/pluginManager/advanced) to upload the hpi file.
 You must restart Jenkins after the install.